 Your app preview may only use footage of your iPhone app, and footage must stay within the app.
 Do not change your preview to show your watchOS app.

-Test and submit your app.
+Test and submit.

 All apps submitted to the App Store are reviewed based on a set of technical, content, and design criteria.
 Make sure to review the guidelines before submitting your app for review in App Store Connect.

-Beta Testing with TestFlight
+Beta testing with TestFlight

 Get valuable feedback with beta testing to make sure your app is ready for release.
 Upload your apps to App Store Connect and use TestFlight to test them on Apple Watch.
 You can even invite external testers.

-Version and Build Number
+Version and build numbers

 Make sure the version and build numbers for your iPhone app and watchOS app are the same in the binary you upload.